Interactions-AI/sample-odin-configs/docs/odin-in-gke.md

 #### Sidenote: Sidecars in Pods

-In many cases, there is a single docker container per pod.
+Most pods contain a single container.
 Sidecars are named as such because they ride along with the primary container in a pod, meaning that pods with sidecars have (at least) two containers internally.
 Normally, with a single pod, you only need to specify the pod for logging.
 For multi-container pods, however, you need to specify which container to get logs from (notice the second argument):

 ```
 $ kubectl logs odin-http-7575b8c8cc-7j2c9 cloud-sql-proxy